lanshunfang/csye6225-distributed-raft-multicast-word-counter/README.md

 ## Clustering

-- On node startup, it will send UDP Multicast at address `239.0.0.1:10000` (configurable) to its network to detect if any leader node exists.
+- On node startup, it will send UDP packages to multicast address `239.0.0.1:10000` (configurable) to its network to detect if any leader node exists.
 If a leader node exists, it will join its cluster

 ## Leader election

-- All followers will listen the leader's heartbeat over Multicast address.
+- All followers will listen the leader's heartbeat over multicast address.
-- If a follower didn't receive a leader heartbeat within a time interval (randomly generated within [1000, 2000] milliseconds), it will send `Leader election` message into the Multicast address to start a new term leader election
+- If a follower _didn't_ receive a leader heartbeat within a time interval (randomly generated within [1000, 2000] milliseconds), it will send `Leader election` message into the multicast address to start a `new term` leader election
 - A node always maintains a log stack and a term
 - Leader node would be elected with 2 considerations: term ID, log offset
 - Only the node with latest log offset has the potential to be elected as the new term leader